MeguminSama/Discord-ModLoader-Legacy/README.md

 1. Don't try using this with an already-modded client.
 This is designed to be used with a vanilla client, with the mods getting injected by ModHook.

+# How do I get a profile running on system startup?

+1. Stop Discord from starting up with your system in Discord settings.
+2. Create a shortcut using the Discord ModLoader GUI.
+3. Press Win+R, and type in `shell:startup` and hit enter.
+Explorer will open in a folder.
+4. Copy and paste your newly created shortcut into the folder.
+5. The mod will now load on system startup.

 # To Do

 - [ ] Re-enable the `--mullti-instance` Discord flag after some testing